Black Brunswickers

-The Brunswick Ducal Field-Corps (Herzoglich Braunschweigisches Feldcorps), commonly known as the Black Brunswickers in English and the Schwarze Schar (Black Troop, Black Horde, or Black Host) or Schwarze Legion (Black Legion) in German, were a military unit in the Napoleonic Wars.
-The corps was raised from volunteers by German-born Frederick William, Duke of Brunswick-Wolfenbüttel (1771–1815).
-The Duke was a harsh opponent of Napoleon Bonaparte's occupation of his native Germany.
-Formed in 1809 when war broke out between the First French Empire and the Austrian Empire, the corps initially comprised a mixed force, around 2,300 strong, of infantry, cavalry and later supporting artillery.
+The Brunswick Ducal Field-Corps (Herzoglich Braunschweigisches Feldcorps), commonly known as the Black Brunswickers, was a volunteer military unit raised by Frederick William, Duke of Brunswick-Wolfenbüttel during the Napoleonic Wars.
+The Duke was a strong opponent of Napoleon's occupation of German territory.
+Formed in 1809 when war broke out between the First French Empire and the Austrian Empire, the unit initially consisted of approximately 2,300 infantrymen and cavalrymen before incorporating a number of artillery troops.

-Most units of the corps wore black uniforms, leading to the "black" nicknames of the unit, though some light units (such as sharpshooters and uhlans) wore green uniforms.
-The Brunswickers wore silvered skull "totenkopf" badges on their hats.
-Their title originated from Duke Frederick William, who claimed the Duchy of Brunswick-Lüneburg, which the French had abolished in order to incorporate its lands into the French satellite Kingdom of Westphalia.
-The Black Brunswickers earned themselves a fearsome reputation over the following decade, taking part in several significant battles including the prelude to the Battle of Waterloo, at Quatre Bras on 16 June 1815, where the Duke lost his life.
-However, recruiting, the replacement of casualties, and finance had always been problematic, and the corps was disbanded in the early 1820s.
+Most members of the unit wore distinctive black uniforms, although some soldiers, such as light infantrymen and uhlans, wore green uniforms.
+The Black Brunswickers also wore silver totenkopf badges on their hats.
+Their title originated from the Duke, who claimed Brunswick–Lüneburg, which the French had abolished in order to incorporate its lands into the Kingdom of Westphalia.
+The unit earned themselves a fearsome reputation over the following decade, taking part in several significant battles, including the Battle of Quatre Bras on 16 June 1815, where the Duke lost his life.
+However, recruiting, the replacement of casualties, and finance had always been problematic for the unit, which was disbanded in the early 1820s.

-The exploits of the Brunswickers caught the British Victorian public's imagination: an example of this can be found in John Everett Millais's painting The Black Brunswicker.
+The exploits of the Black Brunswickers caught the British public's imagination during the Victorian era: an example of this can be found in John Everett Millais's painting The Black Brunswicker.
 Completed in 1860, the painting depicts a Brunswicker in his black uniform bidding goodbye to an unnamed woman.